 When food breaks down after metabolism, the end product is glucose, the ultimate energy source for the body.
 In the absence of insulin, glucose remains raised in the bloodstream, hence the elevated blood sugar reading.

 People living with type I diabetes, who cannot make the hormone insulin on their own, will need insulin from external sources to help the body regulate the amount of glucose in the bloodstream.

 Type I diabetes is neither curable nor reversible.
 However, it can be managed with insulin therapy and medications.

 Type II diabetes

-This kind of diabetes often strikes one during adulthood and results from an unhealthy lifestyle – living on a high carb diet for years, sedentary lifestyle, or some predisposed conditions like – obesity or being overweight, heredity, or genetics.
+This kind of diabetes often strikes one during adulthood and results from an unhealthy lifestyle – living on a high-carb diet for years, a sedentary lifestyle, or some predisposed conditions like – obesity or being overweight, heredity, or genetics.

 In type 2 diabetes, the insulin secreted by the pancreas might not be enough for glucose dissemination, or the cells of the body can become resistant to the insulin produced.
 In both cases, the amount of glucose remains raised in the bloodstream.

 However, unlike type 1 diabetes, type 2 diabetes can be controlled through proper diet and lifestyle management.
 One can go into remission, which means one can control blood sugar levels and be off medications.

 As we mentioned earlier, this calls for some effort, discipline, dedication, and proper guidance too, because it is not an easy task to reverse diabetes.